After a suicide

 Every suicide is a tragedy, and for many people bereaved by suicide, the impact stays with them for the rest of their life.

 As a profession with an elevated suicide rate, it’s important that veterinary practices and other workplaces know how to respond if there is a suicide in their practice.
 Support should be delivered in a way that helps and supports those bereaved without increasing the risk of further suicides.
-Some types of response to a suicide can increase the risk in those left behind, or trigger behaviours in those already vulnerable.
+It is important to recognise that those who have experienced a suicide can feel intense sadness, guilt or anger which can affect their own mental health.
+In some cases, knowing that someone has died by suicide can lead to others dwelling on the value of their own life.

 As well as increasing suicide risk, bereavement by suicide has other profound impacts on those left behind.
 People bereaved by suicide describe experiencing a range of emotions: